top of page

 1.6 The Emotional Tone of Games

 Society is a game because it is an organization with R—S. It is metaphorically a prison, a battlefield, a riddle, a dance.
-When comedian Bill Hicks would end his show saying how “society is just a ride, and we can change it anytime we want,” he was being metaphorical.
-Our society is is non-metaphorically a game.
+When comedian Bill Hicks would end his shows saying how “society is just a ride, and we can change it anytime we want,” he was being metaphorical.
+Our society is metaphorically a ride, but is non-metaphorically a game.
 I have laid this out in terms of society having the necessary and sufficient conditions met to be a game:

 · Rules